AleksisVejs/ilzebrenn/README.md

 # ilzebrenn

-This is a portfolio website for Ilze Erba-Brenholma, a textile artist.
+This is a portfolio website for Ilze Brenn, a textile artist.
 The site is built with Vue 3 and Vite.

 ## GitHub Pages Deployment